xiqtcacf/JavaBantengBaliCattles-Scripts/README.md

 Script to calculate genome-wide heterozygosity without ROH;

-### Population and introgression
+### Population history and introgression
 Treemix: Script to infer the population tree assuming different numbers of admixture events using TreeMix;

-Dstatistics: Script to infer the ancient admixture events, we calculated D statistics (ABBA-BABA) using the R package ADMIXTOOLS2;
+Dstatistics: Script to infer the ancient admixture events, we calculated D statistics (ABBA-BABA) using the ANGSD;

 f3-Outgroup: Script to infer the f3-outgroup using the R package ADMIXTOOLS2;

+### Demographic history
+Script to estimate domestication event between wild (Banteng-WildBorn) and domesticated (Bali-Bali) using Fastsimcoal27;

+Script to estimate Confidence interval using Fastsimcoal27;

+All 14 demographic model design for estimating domestication event by Fastsimcoal27;

+Script to infer effective population size changes using PSMC;

+### Genome-wide selection scans
+Script to perform sliding window Fst, nucleotide diversity and Tajima’s D;

+Script to infer linkage disequilibrium by ngsLD;

+Script to infer XP-EHH;

+### 9.Genetic load